Locally Compact Quantum Groups. A von Neumann Algebra Approach: The dual

-Observe that the invariance is proven by first constructing the candidate for the left regular representation and using that this is a unitary.
-This is a standard technique (e.g. see the construction of the Haar weight in [VD5]). \nl Now we are almost ready for the {\it main result}.
-We just need that there is also a right invariant Haar weight.
+Observe that the invariance is proven by f\/irst constructing the candidate for the left regular representation and using that this is a~unitary.
+This is a~standard technique (e.g.\ see the construction of the Haar weight in~\cite{VD6}).

+Now we are almost ready for the {\it main result}.
+We just need that there is also a~right invariant Haar weight.
 This will follow from the next proposition (a result that was already announced earlier).